Tens of millions of people in Asia live in slums.

 Many of them live in one-room shanties.
 They work long hours for insufficient wages.
 If there is no work available, some resort to begging, scavenging or prostitution to be able to earn enough to eat.
 Toilets are scarce, so the stench of human waste pollutes the air.
 Garbage is strewn across the alleyways.
 Everyone is vulnerable to disease.

 For those living in slums, there is little hope of improving their lives, and some look to suicide as an escape.

-- Disseminate information about health and hygiene.
+Instruction about health and hygiene.

-- Provide tutoring classes for children.
+Tutoring classes for children.

 Equipping men and women who never learned to read and write.

 Restoring the health and dignity of slum dwellers.

 News of God's love and mercy.